eramoska1/Neural-Network-Time-Series/README.md

 # Neural-Network-Time-Series
-A neural network applied to traffic data.
+2 types of neural networks applied to traffic data using Tensorflow. a 7-hour window of data was used to predict the traffic level 3 hours later.